wlmb/wlmb.github.io/_posts/2021-09-03-Orthogonalization.md

 ---
 layout: post
-title: Gram Schmidt in PDL 128.
+title: Orthogonalization of vector sets in PDL.
 comments: true
 excerpt: Implementation of orthogonalizations in the Perl Data Language.